rune/rune/README.md

 - #### pauseGame
   Rune will call this function when:
-  1. The player presses the pause button during gameplay.
+  1. The player presses the pause button while playing.

   Your game should instantly freeze all gameplay and wait until `resumeGame` is called.

 - #### restartGame
   Rune will call this function when:
   1. The player presses the restart button in the middle of a game.
-  2. The player has lost a game and choose to play it again.
+  2. The player has lost a game and chooses to play it again.

   Your game should reset all gameplay back to the experience as a completely new player, including resetting the score.